 - Get referrals: Trust doesn’t just help you retain customers; it helps you attract new ones.
 In the Carnegie study, 77 percent of survey respondents who trust their salesperson said they are “somewhat” or “very likely” to provide them with referrals, and 63 percent are “somewhat” or “very likely” to write a positive review.

 Why a Referral Program Ensures Trust

 When you prospect through referrals, you set the standard by which others must compete.
 Your competitors don’t stand a chance.
 That’s how to get leads in the pipe—not just any leads, but qualified leads.
-With a referral program, your lead generation problem is solved.
+With a referral program, your lead generation problem is solved, because your trust problems are solved.
 Why would you work any other way?

 Want your team to get meetings in one call, and walk into those meetings with trust already earned?
 Learn more about the #1 Referral Selling Program for Account Based Sales.

 (This post was originally published on June 7, 2018 and updated April 26, 2022.)